| Other Pages & Links Homepage About Brec's Art About Brec's Reports List of Reports E-mail Excerpts Block Island Times articlesMay

 about 100 people in the Dinghy Club's Bingo hall.
 The next day, John's

+girlfriend Barbara arrived -- also a surprise!
 They left Monday, and on Wednesday, Sandy came to visit for

 four-and-a-half days.
 We stayed at the Grotto Bay Beach Hotel.
 It was